AjayACST/gnss-ir-nz/README.md

 Simply change the string "2505*.LOG" to match the files you want to process.
 In this instance it will process all files starting with "2505" and ending with ".LOG".

+For more detailed instructions on how to use the data processing software, please see the [](Software-Guide-V1.1.0.md).

 ## Contributing
 We welcome contributions from anyone interested in GNSS-IR technology and its applications.
 If you would like to contribute,